A-kly/School-Vault/PSYCH 258/Topic 5 - Attention.md

 | Dear          | nine           |
 | seven         | Aunt           |
 | Jane          | six            |
-- implies filtering not based on “--------,” but on semantic properties
+- implies filtering not based on “==location==,” but on semantic properties
 - [c] Treisman (1960):
 	- similar shadowing experiment
 	- message in attended ear was switched to unattended ear: